omar2535/GraphQLer/README.md

 A third mode is also included for ease of use, called **run** mode. this mode compiles both the compilation and fuzzing mode into one single command.

-A mode in development right now is known as the IDOR mode, which will look for re-used objects that are accessible using another access token.
+A mode in development right now is known as the **idor** mode, which will look for re-used objects that are accessible using another access token.
+This is in trial right now and requires the user to have run the *compile* and *fuzzing* mode first.

 ### Compile mode